-Sgt.
-Brian Zelakiewicz, a member of the Royal Oak Police Department, was nominated for his compassionate handling of an overdose victim and his family.
+Lt.
+Dave Clemens, a member of the Royal Oak Police Department, was nominated for his attention to others, and considerate handling of holiday scheduling.
+According to his nomination,

 “Lt.
 Clemens is the senior lieutenant and is not scheduled to work weekends or holidays.
 This year, Lt.
 Clemens recognized that the two sergeants scheduled to work Christmas day both had young children.
 Lt.
 Clemens volunteered to work for both of them so they could spend Christmas morning with their families.
 Working holidays and missing those important family moments is simply a job requirement for all police officers.
 Lt.
 Clemens showed leadership by example and tremendous empathy by sacrificing his time for others.”